peterho22/Java-Codes/README.md

+# Java Basics

+This repository contains small Java console applications created to practice fundamental programming concepts such as user input, conditional logic, loops, and arithmetic operations.

+## Programs Included

-# Java Grade Calculator
+### Grade Calculator

-This project is a simple Java console application that calculates a student's final course grade using weighted averages.
+A Java program that calculates a student’s final course grade using weighted averages for labs, assignments, midterm exams, and final exams.

-## Grade Weights
+**Grade Weights:**
 - Labs: 10%
 - Assignments: 40%
 - Midterm Exam: 20%
 - Final Exam: 30%

-## Features
-- Takes user input using Scanner
-- Calculates and displays each weighted score
+### Number Operations
+A menu-driven Java program that allows users to perform various operations on a number, including:
+- Re-entering the number
+- Finding the additive inverse
+- Finding the reciprocal (when applicable)
+- Squaring the number
-- Outputs the final course grade
+- Cubing the number

+The program uses loops and switch-case logic to repeatedly process user input until the user chooses to exit.

 ## How to Run
-1. Compile the program:
+Compile and run any program using the following commands:
-2. Run the program:

-## Purpose
-This project was created to practice Java fundamentals such as input handling, variables, arithmetic operations, and program structure.